 All it takes is one second for a website visitor to decide to leave your page and visit your competitors.
-In fact, as web page load time goes from one second to five seconds, the probability of a bounce increases by 90%.
+In fact, a 1s delay in mobile load times can negatively impact mobile conversions by up to 20%.

 How to Tell If Your Website Host Will Slow Down Your Holiday Website Success